qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 Adapter integration tests are valuable, because they force us to understand the service we are adapting, and help us pinpoint problems if there ever are any.

+The first responsibility of an API adapter is to encapsulate communicating with (back end) APIs (line 35).

 The API adapter also takes care of mapping data to/from domain objects.
 We do this mapping explicitly, to decouple our front end code from API details.
 This limits the impact of back end API changes and allows our UI component to have its own view on the domain - which might differ from the way back end data is structured.
-We prefer to put API-domain object mappings in separate functions in the adapter, to make the code easier to read and to be able to write focused tests for the mapping.
+We prefer to put API-domain object mappings in separate functions in the adapter, to make the code easier to read and to be able to write focused tests for the mapping (line 21).

 A third responsibility of API adapters is handling errors.
-They convert API errors to something meaningful within the UI component.
+They convert API errors to something meaningful within the UI component (line 50).
 In our application, we map error on sensible messages.
 Sometimes we can convert an error into a [Null object](http://wiki.c2.com/?NullObject), for example by returning an empty list if data retrieval fails.

 <div class="shout-out">
   <div>